A topic from the subject of Synthesis in Chemistry.

 Rate of Synthesis Reactions

 Definition: Synthesis reactions are reactions in which two or more starting materials (reactants) combine to form a single product.
+An example is the formation of water from hydrogen and oxygen: 2H₂ + O₂ → 2H₂O

-Factors Affecting Rate of Reaction:
+Factors Affecting the Rate of Reaction:

 Rate Law Expressions: